Canonical Hilbert-Burch matrices for power series: Parametrization of ideals in

 \section{Parametrization of ideals in $\res[x,y]$}

+In the present section we review the parametrization of Gr\"obner cells in $P=\res[x,y]$ in terms of Hilbert-Burch matrices given by Conca-Valla in \cite{CV08} and Constantinescu in \cite{Con11}.
 Let $\res$ be an arbitrary field.
+Given a monomial term ordering \(\tau\) on a polynomial ring \(P\) over \(\res\) and an ideal \(I \subset P\), the leading term ideal of \(I\) is defined as follows.

+\begin{definition} The \textbf{leading term ideal} $\Ltau(I)$ of the ideal $I\subset P$ with respect to a monomial term ordering $\tau$ in the polynomial ring is the monomial ideal generated by all leading terms of elements in $I$, i.e. $\Ltau(I)=\langle \Ltau(f):f\in I\rangle$. \end{definition}

+In the present paper, we will consider the lexicographical term ordering ($\lex$) and the degree-lexicographical term ordering ($\deglex$) in $P=\res[x,y]$.
+Recall that with the former we first compare the exponents of $x$ of two monomials, whereas with the latter we first compare their degree.
+Note that in a polynomial ring in two variables the lexicographical term ordering is equivalent to the reverse lexicographical term ordering.

-Consider a monomial zero-dimensional ideal $E$ in the polynomial ring $P=\res[x,y]$.
+Consider a monomial zero-dimensional ideal $E$ in $P$.
 By taking the smallest integer $t$ such that $x^t\in E$ and the smallest integers $m_i$ such that $x^{t-i}y^{m_i}\in E$ for any $1\leq i\leq t$, we can always express such a monomial ideal as

 where $0=m_0< m_1\leq\dots\leq m_t$ is an increasing sequence.
-If all the inequalities are strict, we call \(E\) a lex-segment ideal.
+If all the inequalities are strict, we call \(E\) a \textbf{lex-segment ideal}.

 After fixing a term order, we can ask for all ideals $I$ in $P$ with leading term ideal $E$.
 Reduced Gr\"obner bases provide a parametrization of this set of ideals.
 However, explicitly describing such a parametrization is not always straightforward.
-In \cite{CV08}, Conca and Valla consider a different approach.
-Instead of focusing on the generators of $I$, they study the relations or syzygies among the generators.
+In \cite{CV08}, Conca and Valla consider a different approach: instead of focusing on the generators of $I$, they study the relations or syzygies among the generators.
 A Hilbert-Burch matrix of the ideal $I$ encodes these relations.
-Therefore, giving such a parametrization is equivalent to choosing a simple or canonical Hilbert-Burch matrix for each ideal $I$.
+Therefore, giving such a parametrization is equivalent to choosing a canonical Hilbert-Burch matrix for each ideal $I$.

 \begin{definition} The \textbf{canonical Hilbert-Burch matrix} of the monomial ideal $E=(x^t,\dots,x^{t-i}y^{m_i},\dots,y^{m_t})$ is the Hilbert-Burch matrix of $E$ of the form

 where $d_i=m_i-m_{i-1}$ for any $1\leq i\leq t$.
 The \textbf{degree matrix} $U$ of $E$ is the $(t+1)\times t$ matrix with integer entries $u_{i,j}=m_j-m_{i-1}+i-j$, for $1\leq i\leq t+1$ and $1\leq j\leq t$. \end{definition}